SX-Aurora/py-veosinfo/README.md

 Python bindings to libveosinfo that provides various details on the SX-Aurora Vector Engines located in the current host:
-* lists VEs in the system and their state
+* lists VEs in the system and their state,
-* information in the VE architecture
+* information in the VE architecture,
-* information on caches, frequencies of each VE core
+* information on caches, frequencies of each VE core,
-* load and memory statistics of VEs
+* load and memory statistics of VEs,
-* information on processes running on the VEs
+* information on processes running on the VEs,
-* fan, temperature, voltage of VEs
+* fan, temperature, voltage of VEs,
-* various statistical infos
+* various statistical infos,
-* a mechanism to read VE register values of own processes
+* a mechanism to read VE register values of own processes.

 Not all calls of libveosinfo are implemented in these Python bindings.

 ## Build / Install

 When installing from PYPI the module requires the package *veosinfo-devel* to be installed.
 ```
 pip install py-veosinfo
 ```